starknet-edu/starknetbook/src/ch03-02-sequencers.md

 significance in the context of Layer 2 solutions, where achieving scalability without sacrificing decentralization is a pressing concern.

-In Starknet, Sequencers like Madara and Kraken demonstrate the potential of high-performance, customizable solutions.
+In Starknet, Sequencers like Madara, Kraken, and Itachi demonstrate the potential of high-performance, customizable solutions.
+In the case of Itachi, it is already a decentralized modular sequencer.
 These Sequencers allow for a range of ordering methods and execution frameworks, proving that there’s room for innovation even within seemingly rigid structures.

 The discussion on "Proposer-Builder Separation" (PBS) highlights the need for role specialization to maintain a system’s integrity and thwart